Seneca-SRT111-Fall2026/SRT111-Lab1/SRT111-Lab1-Fall2026.md

 - Document program execution with screenshots.

- ## Required File Header
+ ## Required Comment Header
-For every Python file created in this lab (task1.py, task2.py, etc.), include the following comment block at the top of the file.
-If you are working in Jupyter Lab for part A, complete each task in a separate cell and add these comments at the top of the cell.
-Ignore the last `usage` line in this case.
+For every script created in this lab  include the following comment block at the top of the file/cell.
 ```Python
 # Author: Your Name
 # Date: YYYY-MM-DD
 # Purpose: Brief description of what the program does.
 # Usage: python ./task1.py
 ```
-Update the Purpose and Usage lines appropriately for each task.

 ---